lake-wg/edhoc/draft-ietf-lake-edhoc.md

 93 c8 90 68 e8 36 b4 0f
 ~~~~~~~~~~~~~~~~~~~~~~~

-KEYSTREAM_2 = Expand( PRK, info, length ), where length is the length of the plaintext, so 80.
+KEYSTREAM_2 = HKDF-Expand( PRK_2e, info, length ), where length is the length of the plaintext, so 80.

 ~~~~~~~~~~~~~~~~~~~~~~~
 info for KEYSTREAM_2 =